Ami-Solution/Multi-Token-smart-contracts/README.md

 Ganache CLI v6.1.0 (ganache-core: 2.1.0)
 ```

+### Ganache Command Line Interface

+**Beware**: IF the tests do not work as expected, especially causing `VM Exception: Revert`, it is likely you forgot to replace the signer's private key, in which case, tests are not expected to work.

+You can start the instance using Embark through the command: `embark simulator`.
+This will start a `ganache-cli` instance with mnemonic, port, private keys, and public keys.

-By default, the repo assumes the following:
+The repo assumes the following values:
  - address[0]: user's address
  - address[1]: signer's address
  - address[2]: recipient's address
 Take the above and their respective private keys and paste them in the [testConstants file](./test/helpers/testConstant.js)

-### Ganache Command Line Interface

-To install, you can use `npm install -g ganache-cli`.

-Use the third private key address in the CLI and replace this with the `signerPk` in `./test/StkChannelClosing.js`.

-**Beware**: IF the tests do not work as expected, especially causing `VM Exception: Revert`, it is likely you forgot to replace the signer's private key, in which case, tests are not expected to work.

-You can start the instance using Embark through the command: `embark simulator`.
-Replace the port with the instances in all the tests.

 ## Running Tests